UCSD-MASHED/chatapp/README.md

 Here is what it looks like:

-Since we have two branches `main` and `dev` for production and development environment in our GitHub repository, we also created two projects on Firebase console and linked them to `prod` and `dev` config respectively.
+Since we have two branches `main` and `dev` for production and development environments in our GitHub repository, we also created two projects on Firebase console and linked them to `prod` and `dev` config respectively.

+However, you don't have to create two apps since you may just want to deploy only one branch, and then you can ignore all the instructions related to the development environment and `dev` branch.

 ```json
 {